Miriam-GS/2627-PlantsVsZombies/enunciados/practica1/practica1_en.md

 <!-- TOC --><a name="11-introducción"></a>
 ## 1.1 Introduction

-Plants vs. Zombies is a popular *Tower Defense* type video game for mobiles.
+Plants vs. Zombies is a popular *Tower Defence* type video game for mobiles.
 According to the Wikipedia:

 > As a horde of zombies approaches along several parallel lanes, the player must defend the home by putting down plants, which fire projectiles at the zombies or otherwise detrimentally affect them...
-Each plant has a different style of defense, such as shooting, exploding, and blocking.
-Different types of zombies have their own special behaviors and their own weaknesses to different plants.
+Each plant has a different style of defence, such as shooting, exploding, and blocking.
+Different types of zombies have their own special behaviours and their own weaknesses to different plants.

 The game is played on a board composed of square tiles on which the player places the different types of plants.
 The zombies appear on the r.h.s. of the board and move towards the l.h.s.
-If one of the zombies manages to breach the defenses and reach the l.h.s. of the board, the player loses.
+If one of the zombies manages to breach the defences and reach the l.h.s. of the board, the player loses.
 To resist the zombie attack, the player must destroy all the zombies, in which case, the player can go to the next level of the game.
 At each level, new types of plants and zombies with different abilities appear.

 ![Captura de pantalla de Plant vs Zombies](imgs/plants_vs_zombies.jpg)